is-a-dev/docs/src/docs/dbh/index.md

 ```
 dbh!server proxy
 ```

-You will get a reply like this
+You will get a reply like this:

 ![1](../img/DBH_PROXY_1.jpg)